 In the UK I’d love it if you bought Gigantic Beard through the local bookshop network Hive, or Foyles, or the Guardian Bookshop, or the fantastic Gosh Comics or Forbidden Planet.
 These are all great shops, and way cheaper than you think.

 Some Comics By Stephen Collins is available through all good (and some bad) bookshops.
 Gosh Comics in London, Forbidden Planet London, Foyles (who do free UK delivery), Guardian Bookshop or the shop-local independent bookshop network Hive (seriously, you should give this site a go!).
 Or of course there’s always Amazon.

-The Times, Pimm’s, BBC, Deutsche Bank, Coutts Bank, Jonathan Cape/Random House, Bloomsbury UK, Wired, L’Express, The Guardian, GQ, The Spectator, La Repubblica, Stolichnaya, FHM, Prospect, BBC Focus, The Independent, Radio Times, Evening Standard, Open University (and many more)
+Disney, The Guardian, Google, BBC, Pimm’s, Deutsche Bank, Coutts Bank, Jonathan Cape/Random House, Bloomsbury UK, Creative Review, Wired, L’Express, GQ, The Times, La Repubblica, Stolichnaya, FHM, Prospect, The Independent, Radio Times, Evening Standard, Open University (and many more)